Azure/iot-identity-service/docs/running/aziot-identityd.md

     - The `aziot_identityd` value denotes the endpoint that this service will accept connections on.

-    Endpoints can be `unix` URIs where the URI contains a path of a UDS socket that the service will bind to, or an `http` URI with a host (and optional port) that the service will bind a TCP socket to.
+    Endpoints can be `unix` URIs where the URI contains a path of a UDS socket, `http` URIs with a host (and optional port), or `fd` URIs for systemd socket activation plus a fallback to another URI in case the process was started without socket activation.

+    Note that the `[endpoints]` section is only parsed in debug builds, since it's only meant to be overridden for testing and development.
+For production, the section is ignored and the hard-coded defaults (same as the example above) are used.

 ## Configuring device provisioning